-At the Law School, she served as political chair for the Columbia Law Women’s Association.
-Wolf has also focused on using her legal skills to make a lasting impact on New York City.
+At the Law School, Wolf served as political chair for the Columbia Law Women’s Association.
+She has also focused on using her legal skills to make a lasting impact on New York City.
 The Barnard graduate helped draft the employee manual for Harlem’s new Global Community Charter School and worked closely with both the head of the school and its executive board to help make their educational vision a reality.

 “The experience taught me how much flexibility there is within a school’s education system to meet certain goals and community needs,” says Wolf, who served as a summer associate working on corporate legal matters at Skadden, Arps, Slate, Meagher & Flom this past year.
 “I hope the school will help students realize they have opportunities within their reach and can add value to the world.”

 Wolf spent her final year at the Law School building relationships with faculty and exploring the history and philosophy of law—she especially enjoyed a seminar on the U.S. Supreme Court during Warren Burger’s time as chief justice.
 “Examining the impact the Burger Court had on today’s law has been illuminating,” Wolf says.
 “The Burger Court represented a large shift from the Earl Warren Court that preceded it.”